Skip to content Skip to main navigation Skip to footer

 3. If you added 16-bit raster, then double click on the layer to open Layer Properties and in Appearance window for Source range put from 0 to 65535.
 If you added 8-bit raster, then ignore this step.

 Also, it is possible to remove the black edges on your rasters.
 Learn more about it in our user guide.
-Take a look at this VIDEO to learn how to do that as well.

 Useful notes on editing your raster layers: